-Has your Opus card expired?
+Has your OPUS card expired?
 You can recycle your expired Opus card by dropping it in an Électrobac bin located near the Metropolitan ticket offices at the Montmorency and Cartier terminus stations.

-Regular Opus cards (without photo ID) can be loaded with monthly passes or tickets for occasional trips.
+OPUS cards (without photo ID) can be loaded with monthly passes or tickets for occasional trips.

 Cost: $6.00